 Get on the podcast train

 Rawpixel.com/Shutterstock Podcasts—audio shows you can listen to on your phone or tablet—are taking over pop culture, and with good reason.
 The shows average between 10 minutes and an hour, offering up entertainment and information in bite-sized pieces.
 There’s a podcast for every person’s tastes, including history lessons, cooking discussions, comedy, true crime mysteries, political commentary, business advice, fictional theater pieces and virtually every other topic you can think of.
 And the best part is you can listen to them at your leisure, say, during a long commute, washing dishes, or in the school pickup line.
 The fastest way to listen to shows is to download a podcast app (Podcast Addict for Android and Apple’s Podcast App are both free and work great).
 New shows are coming out every day so whether you’re already a podcast devotee or a listening newbie, it’s a great time to get sucked into something interesting.
-Need suggestions?
-Check out 12 of the best podcasts you’re not listening to… yet.
+Try one of these 11 ways to improve your vocabulary in just one day.